 Middah: Admit when you’ve done something to hurt someone

 This week’s Parsha begins with Joseph interpreting Pharaoh’s dreams.
 As a result of his favorable interpretation, Joseph is assigned to be second in command of Egypt – only Pharaoh is of higher rank.
-In time, Joseph’s brothers find themselves in Egypt, and come to Joseph for food.
-The brothers do not recognize Joseph.
-Joseph tests his brothers to see if they have changed.
-At this time, Joseph’s brothers finally admit to themselves that they hurt Joseph: “And they said to one another, ‘we are guilty concerning our brother; we saw the pain of his soul but we did not listen.”
+Over time, Joseph’s brothers find themselves in Egypt and come to Joseph for food.
+The brothers do not recognize Joseph, prompting him to test whether they have changed.
+At this point, Joseph’s brothers finally admit to themselves that they hurt Joseph.
+As the verse states: “But they said, each one to his brother: Truly, we are guilty concerning our brother!”
 (Gen 42:21)